LBJ-Wade/OCoCNANS/README.md

 OCoCNANS
 ========

-OCoCNANS, for Outer Crust of Cold Non-Accreting Neutron Stars, is a small Python code for calculating the outer crust composition and energetics of a cold non-accreting neutron star for a given nuclear mass table.
+OCoCNANS (Outer Crust of Cold NonAccreting Neutron Stars) is a Python module that can be used to evaluate the ground state of matter in the outer crust of cold isolated neutron stars for a given a nuclear mass table.

 Requirements
 ------------